Psalm 44: Judaism

-Verse 22 is referenced by the Apostle Paul in the New Testament book "the Epistle to the Romans 8:36" in the context of realities that can make Christians think that they are separated from God's love.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the ninth day of the month.

 Literary form

 Psalm 44 is a psalm of communal lament, indicating that the suffering, in this case from being defeated by enemies, is communal.

-This Psalm reflects each of five key elements of a lament, or complaint, Psalm:
+It reflects each of five key elements of a lament, or complaint: